Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 # Illusory Double
 Also starting at 3rd level, you learn the [[Minor Illusion]] cantrip if you don't already know it, and you can cast it as a bonus action.
 When you cast it to create an image, you can expend 1 Mirage Point to create a full-size image of yourself.
 If you do so, for the duration you can use your bonus action to move the illusion to an unoccupied space within range and animate it to match its movement.

-You have advantage on attacks against creatures that sre within 5 feet of both you and your illusion, given how distracting it is for the target.
-This has no effect on creatures that don't rely on sight or can see that it's an illusion.

 # Trick of the Light
 Starting at 9th level, you learn the [[Invisibility]] spell and you can cast it without expending a spell slot or requiring material components.
 Once you do so, you can't do it again until you finish a short or long rest.
 For the duration, you can cast [[Minor Illusion]] without ending the effect.

+Additionally, when you have an Illusory Double, if both you and your illusion are within 5 feet of a creature that can see the illusion, you have advantage on attack rolls against that creature, given how distracting the illusion is to the target.

 # Artful Riposte
 Starting at 13th level, when a creature misses you with a melee attack, you can use your reaction to expend 1 Mirage Point and make a melee attack against that creature.